In honor of Bing Crosby’s original Clam Bake and golf tournament we are making clam chowder.

 - In a bowl add the half and half with cornstarch and whisk with a fork.
 Add this half and half mixture to the slow cooker and stir well.
 Add corn (optional).
 Cook on high for 30 minutes.
 Lower to medium low to keep warm.

-Enjoy with fresh baked San Francisco Sourdough.
+Enjoy with fresh baked bread, especially San Francisco sour dough.

 For a help yourself soup station have a crock pot of chowder, bowl of bacon pieces, fresh parsley and black pepper in a grinder.
 Provide a big basket of sourdough bread and place bowls and spoons out for a buffet.
 Delicious!